whiskishivers/wxbot/README.md

 `/w status` Display counters and current filter

-`/w subscribe` Set the alert channel.
-Use it in the channel you want alerts in
+`/w subscribe` Set alert channel by running this command in it

 `/w add point` Add a forecast zone using GPS latitude and longitude.